RichardMoj/CIT85SP18/Homework for 85/README.md

 ------------------------------------------------------------------------------------------
 * CSS Specificity *half done
-* Use font-awesome and place it in the center !!!done check Day11 for how to do
 * FlexBox 5 - *done, but small issue with alignment
 * Semantic P1 #2 - the aside height must equal the section height or it breaks
 ------------------------------------------------------------------------------------------